czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 With this in mind, James could only be surprised when he saw an eminent gentleman, aged considerably.
 He posed no apparent threat, although his eye held the glint of something silently sinister.
 It made James uneasy, standing there before this anachronism.

 He turned to look at Amelia, muttering something about whether this was the man he was supposed to meet.
 She was gone.
-To be sure, James had not the keenest of senses, but he at least felt himself capable of noticing when someone walked out through a closed door---one that likely would have had to have been opened.
+To be sure, James had not the keenest of senses, but he at least felt himself capable of noticing when someone walked out through a closed door—one that likely would have had to have been opened.
 Before he could contemplate this further, the man decided to introduce himself.

 He threw James an apple.
 Engrossed in thought, James still managed to catch it, and found it slightly heavier than one might expect.
 It was gorgeously red, shining amidst the pale darkness of the room as a sign from heaven.
 In his present condition it took all of James's composure to avoid devouring it immediately; he slowly raised it towards his mouth.